Furniture care

 HOW TO CLEAN YOUR FURNITURE

-The hardwax treatment of your furniture will fully cure in 14-days, for this curing period you should be more careful with it as the wax component need to harden to be resistant to stains.
-During this period the furniture will be more susceptible to absorb stains and liquids and being marked.
+The hardwax treatment of your furniture will fully cure in 14-days, for this curing period, you should be more careful with it as the wax component need to harden to be resistant to stains.
+During this period the furniture will be more susceptible to absorbing stains and liquids and being marked.
 The hardwax finish is a mixture of natural oils and waxes which is durable and hardwearing and suitable for everyday use.
 For the curing period, be sure to use placemats, coasters and trivets for hot items.

 The hardwax finish will be touch-dry and usable on receipt.

 Your furniture should be dusted and wiped with a wrung, damp cloth and you should not use physically or chemically abrasive cleaners.
-Avoid scourers and any cleaners which contain silicones or bleach as these can spoil the surface or the furniture through single or repetitive use.
+Avoid scourers and any cleaners which contain silicones or bleach as these can spoil the surface of the furniture through single or repetitive use.

 Make sure the furniture is protected where possible from liquids, heat and writing pens.
 Spills should be wiped up immediately.